 Reliable Cancer Resources

 LIVESTRONG Cancer Navigation Services offers assistance to anyone affected by cancer, including the person diagnosed, loved ones, caregivers and friends.
 The program provides information about fertility risks and preservation options, treatment choices, health literacy and matching to clinical trials.
 Emotional support services, peer-to-peer matching and assistance with financial, employment and insurance issues are also available.
-To provide these services, LIVESTRONG has partnered with several organizations including Imerman Angels, Navigate Cancer Foundation, Patient Advocate Foundation and EmergingMed.
+Livestrong provides these services in partnership with the Patient Advocate Foundation.

 In many states, you can dial 2-1-1 to get information about local support services, including food banks, financial assistance programs, job training programs, health insurance and childcare.
 Your local 211 service website should provide a listing of community programs and services available in your area.